Ex on the Beach (British TV series): Series 8 (2018)

 The eighth series of the show is expected to begin on 20 March 2018, and was filmed in Spain.
 The series was confirmed in August 2017.
 The cast for this series was revealed on 20 February 2018, and includes Geordie Shore star Marnie Simpson as well as The X Factor contestant, and Stereo Kicks and Union J singer Casey Johnson, and former Ibiza Weekender star Laura Louise.

 Series 9 (2018)

 The ninth series began on 15 August 2018, and concluded on 31 October 2018 following twelve episodes, making this the longest series to date.
 The series was confirmed at the end of the eighth series final episode in May 2018.
 The cast members for this series were confirmed on 23 July 2018, and features former Made in Chelsea cast member Daisy Robins, as well as The Valleys star Natalee Harris.
 Jack Delvin, who previously appeared in the sixth series, returned to this series once again, this time as another ex.
 The series was filmed in Tulum, Mexico.

 Series 10 (Unaired)

 The tenth series of Ex on the Beach was set to premiere in spring 2019, but the broadcast was cancelled after the death of Mike Thalassitis, a cast member featured on the series.
 None of the other cast members featured on the tenth series were announced.

+Series 11 (2023)

+The eleventh series of the show was confirmed in April 2023, and began airing on 9 May 2023, ending 11 July 2023.
+This was the first civilian series to heavily feature LGBTQ+ contestants.
+Featuring the first original LGBTQ+ male contestant to receive an ex arrival, George Bebbington and the first lesbian cast member of the civilian series Abbey Myers.
+This series also featured Geordie Shore: Hot Single Summer star Chloe Adams and former First Dates waiter Grant Urquhart.